ga-wdi-boston/wdi_2_ruby_lab_arguments/README.md

 If no eye or hair colors are provided, don't do anything with them.

 Write a method that returns their weight as [stones](http://en.wikipedia.org/wiki/Stone_(unit)).
-All other properties should be able to be get/set.
+All properties should be able to be get/set.

 Write a method that will allow them to greet any number of other people objects (not strings) with a greeting (default value, "Hi").